KudosAbhay/Arduino_To_Thingsboard/README.md

 # Sending_Data_To_Thingsboard
-This is an experimental file wherein I am attempting to connect  my Arduino to Thingsboard.
+This is a working code wherein I am able to send data to thingsboard.io from my Arduino.

 Any editing suggestions are welcomed.